Datona-Labs/datona/README.md

 ### 4. Inform Datona Labs that you've accepted the request

-Now that the contract has been deployed and the vault created the owner needs to inform the requester of the contract address and where the data is held by sending a Smart Data Access Response.
+Now that the contract has been deployed and the vault created the Owner needs to inform the Requester of the contract address and where the data is held by sending a Smart Data Access Response.

 ```
 > datona acceptRequest request $contract $vaultOwner $vaultUrl --key owner